How Often to Change Hummingbird Feeder in Hot Weather: A Complete Guide

 Q: How should I store extra hummingbird nectar?

-A: Store extra hummingbird nectar in a clean, airtight container in the refrigerator to preserve its freshness and prevent spoilage.
+A: Store extra hummingbird nectar in a clean, airtight container in the refrigerator.
+Check that it still looks clear and fresh before using it.

 Q: How can I keep my hummingbird feeder cool during hot weather?